Albatoull/thmn/README.md

 To better match common mobile interaction patterns, drag/swipe interaction was added alongside tap navigation.

-Other feedback helped improve the clarity and discoverability of interface elements related to subscriptions and financial suggestions.
+Another usability issue involved the subscription status label **"Unused."** Some participants found the term unclear, so it was revised to the more descriptive **"Low Usage"** label.

+These changes improved navigation flexibility and made subscription information easier to understand.

 ## Prototype

-The final solution was developed as a **high-fidelity interactive mobile prototype using Figma**.
+The final solution was developed as a **high-fidelity interactive mobile prototype using Figma**, consisting of **14 screens** covering four primary user flows:

-The prototype demonstrates the application's primary user flows and financial management features, including expense tracking, spending visualization, personalized suggestions, and subscription management.
+- Adding an expense
+- Viewing spending trends
+- Interacting with financial suggestions
+- Managing subscriptions

+The prototype was designed specifically for a mobile viewport and uses a consistent visual system to maintain a calm and cohesive user experience.

 ## Tools & Methods